brian-raila/file-converter/README.md

 Note: You can add as many files as you wish

-Works for music, videos and images so far
+Works for music and images so far